aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 ### Step 1

-1. Choose Get started.
+1. Choose **Get started**.
 If you have previously created an instance, choose Add an instance instead.

 2. Choose one of the following options:
    - Store users within Amazon Connect - Use Amazon Connect to create and manage user accounts.